MaginnGroup/mosdef_cassandra/docs/source/guides/philosophy.rst

 Monte Carlo simulation?**

-We organize the components of a Monte Carlo simulation into two primary groups: the *system* and the *moves*.
+We organize the components of a Monte Carlo simulation into two primary groups: the *system* and the *move set*.
 The *system* is what you are simulating; the simulation boxes, any initial structures in the simulation boxes, and the forcefield parameters used to describe the physics of the simulation.
-The *moves* are what you do during the simulation; the types of MC moves that are attempted, the probabilities of each, and any other parameters associated with the attempted moves.
+The *move set* are what you do during the simulation; the types of MC moves that are attempted, the probabilities of each, and any other parameters associated with the attempted moves.